RoundTableItaly/TW-Events/INSTALL.md

 ### Frontend Configuration - Complete Monitoring

-The Sentry browser SDK is automatically loaded and configured in the main template with **complete visibility** using the project-specific bundle.
+The Sentry browser SDK is automatically loaded and configured in the main template with **complete visibility** using the `bundle.tracing.replay.min.js` bundle.
 It will capture:

 #### **Error Tracking**
 - JavaScript errors and exceptions